Kluvens/Microeconomics/Terminologies.md

 2. factors mobility
 3. inventories/excess capacity
 4. time horizon

+## Determinants of Price Elasticity of Demand
+factors that could change the elasticity of demand:
+1. availability of substitutes (increase)
+2. if the good is a luxury or a necessity
+3. the proportion of income spent on the good (sensitive for people belonging to low-income level groups)
+4. how much time has elapsed since the time the price changed (the elasticity for a shorter time period is always low or it can even inelastic)

 ## Inventory
 The term invntory refers to the raw materials used in production as well as the goods produced that are available for sale.